Heavy Item Shipping Methods

 For flatbed exclusive shipments (oversize or delicate), we will contact you prior to shipping your order and notify you whether your shipment is designated as a flatbed service shipment.
 You will be given the name of the owner-operator driver and details of the scheduled delivery date and what to expect.
-A list of products that are designated as flatbed exclusive can be found here.
+Here is a list of products that are designated as flatbed exclusive.

 How Can I Track An LTL Shipment?